 The course introduces the scientific method as it is applied in marketing.
 Quantitative and qualitative research methods are studied and an original research project is undertaken.
 Students gain experience in developing research questions, selecting appropriate methods, using analytical tools, and interpreting and presenting research findings.
-Prerequisites: MKT 205, 305, 354, and MTH 310.
+Prerequisites: MKT 205, 305, 354, and MTH 170.
 Fall, annually.

+(3) urse
-MKT 424 BUSINESS ETHICS AND SOCIAL RESPONSIBILITY (W) (3)

-This course addresses the importance of ethical considerations in business decisions.
+MKT 424 BUSINESS ETHICS AND SOCIAL RESPONSIBILITY (W) (3) This course addresses the importance of ethical considerations in business decisions.
 Topics include schools of ethical thought, the impact of competing stakeholder groups, and the creation of ethics enforcement systems.
 Students will refine their personal ethical standards and learn to apply ethical decision models to the resolution of business dilemmas.
 Prerequisites: MGT 204 and MKT 205, or instructor consent.
 Same as MGT 424.
 Each semester.

-MKT 470 INTERNSHIP IN MARKETING (3-8 (3-8) -------------------------------------- -------

-MKT 480 INDEPENDENT STUDY IN MARKETING (1-4)

-MKT 490 SEMINAR IN MARKETING (1-4)

-MSC 101 INTRODUCTION TO MILITARY SCIENCE

-Introduction to contemporary military issues and role of the U.S. Army in national defense systems.
+MKT 470 INTERNSHIP IN MARKETING (3-8)INDEPENDENT STUDY IN MARKETING MKT 480 (1-4)MKT 490 SEMINAR IN MARKETING (1-4)INTRODUCTION TO MILITARY SCIENCE MSC 101 (2) Introduction to contemporary military issues and role of the U.S. Army in national defense systems.
 Review of time management, goal setting, and motivational leadership.

-MSC 102 INTRODUCTION TO MILITARY OPERATIONS

-Study of the modern battlefield and its relationship to leadership, team building, and stress management.
+MSC 102 INTRODUCTION TO MILITARY OPERATIONS (2)Study of the modern battlefield and its relationship to leadership, team building, and stress management.
 Individual communication skills and group dynamics are stressed.

-MSC 122 SURVIVOR TRAINING

-Students learn survival and leadership skills to include: finding food/water, shelter construction, land navigation, climate adjustment, first aid, rappelling, and water survival.

-MSC 201 APPLIED MILITARY SKILLS

-Detailed instruction and practical exercises in military writing, briefing, and decision making.
-Extensive instruction and practice in map reading and use of a compass.

-MSC 202 SMALL UNIT LEADERSHIP

-Basic background in first aid and individual field-movement skills.
+MSC 122 SURVIVOR TRAINING (2)Students learn survival and leadership skills to include: finding food/water, shelter construction, land navigation, climate adjustment, first aid, rappelling, and water survival.
+MSC 201 APPLIED MILITARY SKILLS (3) Detailed instruction and practical exercises in military writing, briefing, decision making, extensive instruction, practice in map reading, and use of a compass.
+SMALL UNIT LEADERSHIP MSC 202 (3) Basic background in first aid and individual field-movement skills.
 Instruction in use of analytical aids in planning, organizing, and controlling a changing environment.

-MSC 222 THE ART OF WAR

-Covers the history and evolution of warfare from the ancient Greeks to Operation Desert Storm.
+THE ART OF WAR MSC 222 (3) Covers the history and evolution of warfare from the ancient Greeks to Operation Desert Storm.
 Key military leaders and campaigns will be analyzed using the US Army 'Principles of War' and 'Principles of Leadership.'

-MSC 301 ADVANCED LEADERSHIP AND MANAGEMENT

-Review of skills, techniques, and concepts required by the small-unit combat leader: troop-leading procedures, land navigation skills, tactical organization, and offensive tactics.

-MSC 302 SMALL-UNIT TACTICS

-Review of skills, techniques, and concepts required by the small-unit combat leader: troop-leading procedures, fire-control skills, tactical analysis, and defensive tactics.

-MSC 401 LEADERSHIP AND MANAGEMENT

-Examination of organization, responsibilities, administration, and management of the military unit staff.
+MSC 301 ADVANCED LEADERSHIP AND MANAGEMENT (3)Review of skills, techniques, and concepts required by the small-unit combat leader: troop-leading procedures, land navigation skills, tactical organization, and offensive tactics.
+MSC 302 SMALL-UNIT TACTICS Review of skills, techniques, and concepts required by the small-unit combat leader: troop-leading procedures, fire-control skills, tactical analysis, and defensive tactics.
+MSC 401 LEADERSHIP AND MANAGEMENT (3)Examination of organization, responsibilities, administration, and management of the military unit staff.
 Explores practical aspects of military law and how it influences leadership.

-MSC 402 OFFICERSHIP

-Development of interpersonal skills required for effective management with particular emphasis on the military environment.
+OFFICERSHIP (3)MSC 402 Development of interpersonal skills required for effective management with particular emphasis on the military environment.
 Reviews various roles of the newly commissioned Army officer.

-MTH 105 INTERMEDIATE ALGEBRA

-This course is for students who have had no more than one year of high school algebra or who have not had mathematics for some time.
-The course consists of a review of elementary algebra and additional work in linear and quadratic equations, factoring, exponents, polynomials, graphing and linear systems.
+INTERMEDIATE ALGEBRA MTH 105 (3)This course is for students who have had no more than one year of high school algebra or who have not had mathematics for some time.
+The course consists of a review of elementary algebra and additional work in linear and quadratic equations, factoring, exponents, polynomials, graphing, and linear systems.
 Each semester.

-MTH 111 MATHEMATICS FOR EDUCATORS
+MATHEMATICS FOR EDUCATORS MTH 111 (3)